Anthropology is the comparative and historical study of human origins and human societies and cultures.

 A major or minor in dance features a combination of performance and education-based classes.

-The English department prepares students for a variety of professions that range from teaching to law, publication to management, public administration to technical writing.
+The Department of English prepares students for a variety of professions that range from teaching to law, publication to management, public administration to technical writing.

-- Gender, Race and Identity, Graduate Certificate [Certificate]
+Gender, Race and Identity

 As the challenges facing our court systems mount, it is essential that the judiciary be equipped for transition.
 At the forefront of this movement is the highly successful Judicial Studies Program at the University of Nevada, Reno, one of only two such programs offered nationwide.
 The program offers a Master of Judicial Studies and a Ph.D.